cam8240/projects/llm_project/gpt/README.md

 ## Overview

 The assistant supports multiple interaction modes—“friendly,” “tutor,” and “coder”—allowing dynamic personality control via system prompts.
 Sessions are logged to PostgreSQL and analysed by a Go microservice; longer-running tasks can be off-loaded to the new Java desktop client.
 The web UI renders dark-mode markdown; the JavaFX client provides a native-window alternative.

+The system has also been expanded with an interactive `/coach` page:
+Users can stream live microphone audio directly to the Flask server (via WebSocket), where it is transcribed using `whisper.cpp`.
+Incoming transcripts are analysed in real-time for pace, filler words, and structure, and GPT generates dynamic coaching tips based on the results.

 ---